Schoonhoven Rental Policies

 - The stairs and deck should be shoveled upon your arrival; it’s your responsibility to keep stairs clean during your stay; a snow shovel is in the outside ski storage locker; please only use the totally plastic shovel on the stairs and wood deck.

 - Use sand/salt mixture in the plastic garbage can outside for “emergency drive fix”; please don’t put salt on the wood deck unless absolutely necessary.
-There is also a metal garbage can in the storage room for fireplace ash, which provides excellent traction on snow or ice.

 - Trash: Garbage may be placed in two large garbage cans in the garage; please don’t put trash in the sand/salt mix can.
 If you run out of room you may place excess trash in the dumpster provided in the parking lot just past Ivan’s Bar & Grill at the bottom of the ski hill.

 - Master Bedroom and Loft doors to the upper deck: to lock turn door lever upward to engage 3-point latches; then turn round knob to throw deadbolt

 - TV/SAT/DVD (Main Level): (please do not re-wire our system… just follow the instructions below!)

 - To turn on TV and Satellite Receiver: use DirecTV Remote top right button “On”

 - To view Satellite TV select HDMI1 using “Source” button (top right) on Samsung Remote.

 - Use DirecTV Remote to control Satellite Dish for TV viewing

 - To view DVD select HDMI2 using “Source” button (top right) on Samsung Remote.